 Additionally, our prospective data collection did not include certain data that would have contributed to this study.
-Study outcomes (PSM rate, EBL and OR time) were not being collected during the LRP era, which may have served as a control group.
+Study outcomes (PSM rate, estimated blood loss, and operative time) were not being collected during the LRP era, which may have served as a control group.
 Finally, functional outcomes were not assessed in this study.
-Previous studies have suggested that improvements in functional outcomes occur during the RARP learning curve.2 Given the high survival rates of many patients with localized prostate cancer regardless of margin status, these are important clinical outcomes.
-Additionally, we could have considered other confounders on the learning curve which have been previously described such as days between cases.17
+Previous studies have suggested that improvements in functional outcomes occur during the RARP learning curve.
+Given the high survival rates of many patients with localized prostate cancer regardless of margin status, these are important clinical outcomes.
+Additionally, we could have considered other confounders on the learning curve that have been previously described, such as days between cases.

 The study of the RARP learning curve is important because of its relevance in credentialing robotic surgeons.
-In their recent review, Lee et al. have advocated for an increased emphasis on proficiency with basic robotic skills and procedural tasks rather than number of completed cases in robotic surgery credentialing.18 This fits intuitively with a learning curve whose extent and method of measurement are uncertain.
-In keeping with this, Lovegrove et al. have validated a RARP Assessment Score to assess competency at high-risk steps of RARP.19 The RARP Assessment Score divides the procedure into 41 steps, which are then rated by a mentor on each case from 0 to 5.
-These authors did demonstrate a learning curve in multiple steps and found that the study participants rated the assessment tool acceptable, feasible, and having educational impact.
-This tool, however, is limited by its uncertain translation to relevant oncologic or functional outcomes.
+In their recent review, Lee et al have advocated for an increased emphasis on proficiency with basic robotic skills and procedural tasks rather than number of completed cases in robotic surgery credentialing.
+This fits intuitively with a learning curve whose extent and method of measurement are uncertain.
+In keeping with this, Lovegrove et al have validated a RARP Assessment Score to assess competency at high-risk steps of RARP.
+The RARP Assessment Score divides the procedure into 41 steps, which are then rated by a mentor on each case from 0-5.
+These authors did demonstrate a learning curve in multiple steps and found that the study participants rated the assessment tool acceptable, feasible,